 - Tell me if the message I'm reading is a suspected email scam: A scam message contains material designed to trick you into disclosing personal information.
 With this setting enabled, Thunderbird will display a warning if it detects the message you are reading is a scam.
 For more information, see Thunderbird’s Scam Detection.

-- Allow antivirus clients to quarantine individual incoming messages: By default, Thunderbird stores mail folders locally in single files (For example, there's a file called Inbox).
-If your antivirus software detects a virus in a new incoming message, it will quarantine the entire inbox file.
-With this setting enabled, incoming messages will be stored in a temporary folder on your computer, before being moved to your Thunderbird inbox.
-That way, your antivirus software will only quarantine the single message.
+- Allow antivirus clients to quarantine individual incoming messages: By default, Thunderbird stores each mail folder locally as single file.
+For example, there's a file called Inbox.
+If your antivirus software detects a virus in a new incoming message, it will quarantine the entire inbox file because the new message has been saved to that file.

 The Thunderbird Password Manager securely stores the usernames and passwords you use to access servers, so you don't have to re-enter them when you check for new messages.
 Click Password Manager - Remember, delete and change passwords in Thunderbird.to view, edit, or remove the usernames and passwords that Thunderbird has saved for you.
 For more information, see

-- Use a master password: If you share a computer, and don't want others to see your stored passwords, enable this setting to make Thunderbird require you to enter a master password in order to view or use the passwords you've told Thunderbird to remember.
-To edit or remove your master password, click Protect your Thunderbird passwords with a Master Password. .
+- Use a Primary Password: If you share a computer, and don't want others to see your stored passwords, enable this setting to make Thunderbird require you to enter a Primary Password in order to view or use the passwords you've told Thunderbird to remember.
+To edit or remove your Primary Password, click Protect your Thunderbird passwords with a Primary Password. .
 For more information, see